Nischayabeniwal/password_strength_checker/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-If you have suggestions or improvements, feel free to fork this repo and open a PR.
+If you have any suggestions or improvements, feel free to fork this repo and open a PR.

 ---